Spucksm/reading-notes/lecture_notes.md

-can assign messages to commits messages are like writing a caption for your snapshot. make "COMMIT" often. make small changes to my code and save as= "commit"
+can assign messages to commits messages are like writing a caption for your snapshot. make "COMMIT" often. make small changes to my code and save as= "commit" What is GitHub? a way to share code an online code saved in the cloud as well as on my local directory version tracking reviewing changes keep changes seperate until you want to add themin git + GitHub= awesome allows sep dev work on same code without messing each other up repositories what is it? is a collection of files and folders that i told Git to pay attention to
+    usually, on project= one repository
+    really large project might have multiple